 You can limit the products that are eligible for discounts using a coupon by adding the product IDs to the

-applies_to hash in the Coupon Object.
-Any promotion codes that map to this coupon are also restricted to this list of eligible products.
+applies_to hash in the Coupon object.
+Any promotion codes that map to this coupon only apply to the list of eligible products.

-Promotion codes are customer-shareable codes created on top of coupons.
-You may also specify additional restrictions that control when the promotion code can be applied.
-These codes may be shared with customers for them to input into Checkout to apply a discount.
+Promotion codes are customer-facing codes created on top of coupons.
+You can also specify additional restrictions that control when a customer can apply the promotion.
+You can share these codes with customers who can enter them into Checkout to apply a discount.

 To create a promotion code, specify an existing

-coupon and any restrictions (for example, limiting to a specific
+coupon and any restrictions (for example, limiting it to a specific

 customer).
-If you have a specific code you’d like to give to your customer (e.g.,
+If you have a specific code to give to your customer (for example,

 FALL25OFF), set the

 code.
 If you leave this field blank, we’ll generate a random